 I hear about how beautiful it is to be the room with someone who is dying.
 This isn’t always true.
 Lhamu didn’t breath a sweet last sigh, she gurgled- twice.
 The shot didn’t work and the vet had to inject something into her mouth.

 I wasn’t sure if she was dead.
 I wanted to reverse the whole process.
 Was it too late to stop her death?
 If I did, would she be brain dead or worse?
 Was that worse than death?
 These are thoughts that humans have around death and dying.
 It isn’t pretty.
 I don’t think that it is supposed to be.

-Life doesn’t usually end well like a fairy tale.
-It can though carry much of the injustice, horror, confusion and betrayal that is found in fairy tales.
+Life doesn’t usually end well like a Disney story.
+It can often carry much of the injustice, horror, confusion and betrayal that is found in Grimm’s fairy tales.
 I don’t think that we actually grow psychologically or spiritually when things are going easy.
 This was Lhamu’s gift to me.
 My life was not easy with her.
 But, I learned from her how to be patient how to be generous and especially how to be kind.
 I most definitely learned about love.

 If you can take an adversity and loss and find a way to remain kind then you have done something good for yourself.

 I recently read a quote from Nick Cave, who tragically lost his son, about grief.
 He said,

 This feeling… of alertness to the inner-spirit of things — this humming — comes from a hard-earned understanding of the impermanence of things and, indeed, our own impermanence.
 This lesson ultimately animates and illuminates our lives.
 We become witnesses to the thrilling emergency of the present — a series of exquisite and burning moments, each extinguished as the next arises.
 These magical moments are the bright jewels of loss to which we cling.